maskarb/AqPy/README.md

 ### Installation

-Anaconda is the recommended Python distribution for this module.
-The Anaconda distribution can be obtained [here](https://www.anaconda.com/distribution/ "Anaconda Distribution Download").
+For this module, Anaconda is the recommended Python distribution which can be obtained [here](https://www.anaconda.com/distribution/ "Anaconda Distribution Download").

 ##### Dependencies: